billy1624/billy1624/README.md

 A core member of [SeaQL](https://github.com/SeaQL), who is developing and maintaining [SeaORM](https://github.com/SeaQL/sea-orm), [SeaQuery](https://github.com/SeaQL/sea-query) and [SeaSchema](https://github.com/SeaQL/sea-schema) and is actively engaged with all Rustaceans.

- I am trying to build sustainable open source projects with mentorship from [Chris](https://github.com/tyt2y3).
+I am building sustainable open source projects with mentorship from [Chris](https://github.com/tyt2y3).

 If you share a common vision and want to work with me, please do not hesitate to contact me.